weblate/qTox_enhanced-1/doc/user_manual_en.md

 icon in the bottom left corner and set a name.
 Now you can invite your contacts by right-clicking on the contact and selecting "Invite to conference".
 Currently, if the last person leaves the chat, it is closed and you have to create a new one.
-Videochats and file transfers are currently unsupported in conferences.
+Video chats and file transfers are currently unsupported in conferences.

 ## Message Styling